webpack/webpack.js.org/src/content/api/loaders.md

 ### `this.sourceMap`

-Should a source map be generated?
+Tells if source map should be generated.
 Since generating source maps can be an expensive task, you should check if source maps are actually requested.

 ### `this.emitWarning`